jazzify/imagify/README.md

 ```

 ## Connect to the backend bash in docker web instance (the one running Django)
-On you local terminal:
+On you local terminal, you can run:

-You can either run:
   ```bash
   docker exec -it imagify-web-1 bash
   ```

-or, run this to get all the containers:
+Or in two steps, this to get all the containers (1):
 ```bash
   docker ps
 ```

-and, grab the `IMAGE ID` for `imagify_backend-web` docker container
+and, grab the `IMAGE ID` for `imagify_backend-web` docker container (2)

 ```bash
   docker exec -it <IMAGE ID> bash